Part V of a Series

 In any case, sharing the meme probably does more harm than good.
 (Indeed, Tim’s stronger admonition to never share it is good advice.)
 I’d prefer to share a different image that communicates better our concern for women and our understanding that in many cases, the person who says, “It’s her body,” is making a bodily rights argument, contending that the woman should be allowed to get an abortion even though there are two bodies involved.
 This argument deserves our careful attention, and simplistic memes and dismissals which miss the point won’t help us dismantle it.

-See www.jfaweb.org/blog/bodily-rights to read all of the posts in this series.
+See www.jfaweb.org/blog/bodily-rights to read more posts in this series.